 In 2014, the Berne Declaration filed a complaint with the European Patent Office (EPO) against a patent granted to Syngenta for insect-resistant pepper plants.
 The patent was awarded despite the fact that this specific insect-resistant feature of pepper plants was not created by Syngenta but is a natural property of wild pepper plants found in Jamaica.
 Syngenta simply crossed the wild pepper plant from Jamaica with commercial pepper plants to make them insect-resistant.
 Thus, this is not a real invention; however, under the current patent system, it is possible to copy genes.
 This notably means that patents can be filed for native traits, which, in this instance, is insect resistance.

-NATIVE TRAITS

-Over the last few years, and coinciding with the growth in biotechnologies, numerous patents have been filed for native traits of naturally existina aenetic resources.
+NATIVE TRAITS Over the last few years, and coinciding with the growth in biotechnologies, numerous patents have been filed for native traits of naturally existina genetic resources.
 These new patents enable the patent-holder to claim property rights over plants.
 These plants have similar - or "native" developed features that have naturally or through essentially organic processes.
-These patents granted for the alleged are inventiveness of identifying the link between a genetic sequence and its function.
+These patents granted for the alleged inventiveness of identifying the link between a genetic sequence and its function.
 This could involve a specific trait, such as insect resistance, for example.
 Another edifying example of a dubious patent is that of Swartzia Madagascariensis, a tree with antifungal properties that is native to Zimbabwe.
-After having received this tree's genetic resources from the

-University of Harare (Zimbabwe), the University of Lausanne (Switzerland) applied for a patent for a fungicide compound.
-However, the university failed to inform either the University of Zimbabwean Harare or the government of its patent application, thus breaching the Convention on Biological Diversity.
+After having received this tree's genetic resources from the University of Harare (Zimbabwe), the University of Lausanne (Switzerland) applied for a patent for a fungicide compound.
+However, the university failed to inform either the University of 7imbabwean Harare or the government of its patent application, thus breaching the Convention on Biological Diversity.
 Consequently, the agreement on access and sharing of the benefits arising from utilisation of Swartzia Madagascariensis had to be renegotiated.
 Benefit sharing was also at the centre of the hoodia biopiracy case.
 Hoodia is a cactus traditionally recognised and used by the San communities in South Africa as an appetite and thirst suppressant.
 The plant's relevant active ingredient was patented by a South African institute that had signed a benefit sharing contract with the San people.
 However, a range of hoodiabased products have since been commercialised by Swiss, German and French companies that have signed no agreement or benefit-sharing contract with the San population, the rights holders of the traditional knowledge.

 Hoodia is a well-known natural thirst and appetite suppressant.
-The appetite suppressant properties of hoodia are potentially of great value to the pharmaceutical market. © Wikimedia Commons

-The pelargonium biopiracy case involves a medicinal plant that has been used by indigenous peoples in South Africa for generations.
-A number of patents were unlawfully granted to the German company, Schwabe, for the medicinal use of pelargonium.
+The appetite suppressant properties of hoodia are potentially of great value to the pharmaceutical market. © Wikimedia Commons The pelargonium biopiracy case involves a medicinal plant that has been used by indigenous peoples in South Africa for generations. number of patents were unlawfully granted to the German company, Schwabe, for the medicinal use of pelargonium.
 In 2010, the company finally withdrew five of its patents following challenges made by the Berne Declaration.

-Francois Meienberg concluded by saving that: " The Nagoya Protocol is particularly and reauires important effective domestic legislation to be set up in order to put an end to the illegal sale of products.
-We not only need to look at patents but we should also review the that have already products been commercialised ".
+Pelargonium is used in traditional medicine.
+The roots of the plant are used to treat a range of respiratory infections. © France Libertés François Meienberg concluded by saving that: " The Nagoya Protocol is particularly and reauires important effective domestic legislation to be set up in order to put an end to the illegal sale of products.
+We not only need to look at patents but we should also review the have already products that been commercialised ".
+FIRST ROUND-TABLE SESSION: ARE THE LEGAL ALTERNATIVES FIT FOR PURPOSE?